Logo Futurismo

 David Rodrigues | Fajã da Caldeira de Santo Cristo from above

 Fajã de Santo Cristo is a detrital or slope fajã created by the accumulation of materials resulting from the collapse of the slopes above.
-It is a flat platform created naturally by the ocean with loose materials that the waves can move.
-When exposed to the waves, the coast can create some lines of pebbles, forming lagoons, just like in Fajã da Caldeira de Santo Cristo.
+It is a flat platform created naturally by the ocean, composed of loose materials that the waves can move.
+When exposed to the waves, the coast can make some lines of pebbles, forming lagoons, just like in Fajã da Caldeira de Santo Cristo.

-Living in a fajã can come with risks of landslides and high exposure to the ocean and its tough natural conditions.
-On January 1st, 1980, a big earthquake surprised the Terceira, Graciosa, and São Jorge islands.
-The inhabitants of the fajã were hit hard and cut off from the world for three days.
+Living in a fajã comes with risks of landslides and high exposure to the ocean and its harsh natural conditions.
+On January 1, 1980, a major earthquake struck the Terceira, Graciosa, and São Jorge islands.
+The inhabitants of the fajã were severely affected and isolated from the world for three days.
 After 72 hours, helicopters from the Portuguese Air Force rescued them, and they had to leave everything behind.

 History & Geography